Zaimea/groups-docs/reports.md

 <a name="grouping"></a>
 ## Grouping Report Items

-Team reports can be optionally grouped using the following entities:
+Group reports can be optionally grouped using the following entities:
 - date
 - user
 - client